 \subsection{Privacy Protection in Social Media and Photo Sharing}

 User privacy protection is also a topic of extensive interests in the social media field, especially for photo sharing.
-The most common means to protect user privacy in a uploaded photo is to add empirical obfuscations, such as blurring, mosaicing or cropping out certain regions (usually faces) \cite{li2017blur}.
-However, extensive research showed that such an empirical means can be easily hacked too \cite{oh2016faceless,mcpherson2016defeating}.
-A latest work \cite{oh2017adversarial} described a game-theoretical system in which the photo owner and the recognition model strive for antagonistic goals of dis-/enabling recognition, and better obfuscation ways could be learned from their competition.
+The most common means to protect user privacy in an uploaded photo is to add empirical obfuscations, such as blurring, mosaicing, or cropping out certain regions (usually faces) \cite{li2017blur}.
+However, extensive research showed that such an empirical means could be easily hacked too \cite{oh2016faceless,mcpherson2016defeating}.

+The latest work \cite{oh2017adversarial} described a game-theoretical system in which the photo owner and the recognition model strive for antagonistic goals of dis-/enabling recognition, and better obfuscation ways could be learned from their competition.
 However, it was only designed to confuse one specific recognition model, via finding its ``adversarial perturbations'' \cite{nguyen2015deep}.
-That can caused obvious overfitting as simply changing to another recognition model will likely put the learning efforts in vain: such perturbations even cannot protect privacy from \textit{human eyes}.
+That can cause obvious overfitting as merely changing to another recognition model will likely put the learning efforts in vain: such perturbations even cannot protect privacy from \textit{human eyes}.
 Their problem setting thus deviated far away from our target problem.
-Another notable difference is that in social photo sharing, we usually hope to cause minimum perceptual quality loss to those photos, after applying any privacy-preserving transform to them.
+Another notable difference is that we usually hope to cause minimum perceptual quality loss to those photos after applying any privacy-preserving transform to them in social photo sharing.
 The same concern does not exist in our scenario, allowing us to explore much more free, even aggressive image distortions.

 A useful resource to us was found in \cite{orekondy17iccv}, which defined concrete privacy attributes and correlated them to image content.
-The authors categorized possible private information in images, and then run a user study to understand the privacy preferences.
+The authors categorized possible private information in images, and then run a user study to understand privacy preferences.
 They then provided a sizable set of 22k images annotated with 68 privacy attributes, on which they trained privacy attribute predictors.